MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

     ![Screenshot of the migration details on the Azure migration extension for Azure Data Studio.](../media/3-dashboard-sqldb.png)

 1. After the status is **Succeeded**, navigate to the target server, and validate the target database.

-Check the database schema and the migrated data.
+1. Run the following query to verify data migration success:

+    ```sql
+    -- Check row counts for migrated data
+    SELECT 'Customer' AS TableName, COUNT(*) AS [RowCount] FROM [SalesLT].[Customer]
+    UNION ALL
+    SELECT 'ProductCategory' AS TableName, COUNT(*) AS [RowCount] FROM [SalesLT].[ProductCategory]
+    UNION ALL
+    SELECT 'Product' AS TableName, COUNT(*) AS [RowCount] FROM [SalesLT].[Product]
+    UNION ALL
+    SELECT 'Address' AS TableName, COUNT(*) AS [RowCount] FROM [SalesLT].[Address];
+    ```

-You've learned how to install the migration extension, and generate the schema of the database using Data Migration Assistant.
-You’ve also learned how to migrate a SQL Server database to an Azure SQL Database using the Azure migration extension for Azure Data Studio.
-Once migration is complete, you can start using your new Azure SQL Database resource.
+You've also learned how to perform a selective migration of specific tables from a SQL Server database to Azure SQL Database using the Azure migration extension.
+You'll also learn how to monitor the migration process.

 ## Clean up